ga-curriculum/python-for-javascript-developers-data-structures/lists/README.md

 ***Lists*** serve the same function in Python as ***arrays*** do in JavaScript.
 A list holds zero or more items called *elements* - just like arrays in JavaScript.

-Lists can contain any data type - strings, integers, even dictionaries and nested lists.
+Lists can contain any data type - strings, integers, dictionaries, nested lists, and so on.
 They grow and shrink in size dynamically.
 You can add to them without being concerned about their capacity.
 They have a class (type) of `list`.

 ## Basic syntax